 - 1. Take a clean and dry conical flask and place a cork on it.
 Use a balance to measure its mass, and write it as m_1 .
-Open the cork and smell the flask gently. - 2.
-To this flask, add about 6 to 7 drops of acetone (or spirit or nail polish remover) using dropper and smell gently (do not take it near your nostrils and breathe heavily).
+Open the cork and smell the flask gently.
+Note the smell in table below. - 2.
+To this flask, add about 6 to 7 drops of acetone (or spirit or nail polish remover) using a dropper and smell gently (do not take it near your nostrils and breathe heavily).
 Place the cork on the flask and seal it tightly.
 Use a balance to measure its mass and write it as m_2 . - 3.
 Warm the conical flask with hands and shake it till the liquid in it evaporates (do not invert the conical flask).
-Measure its mass again and write it as m_3 .

-4. Open the flask and smell gently.
-(Do not take it near your nostrils and breathe heavily), keep the flask open for 5 minutes.
+Measure its mass again and write it as m_3 . - 4.
+Open the flask and smell gently to detect any change in smell.
+(Do not take it near your nostrils and breathe heavily).
+Keep the flask open for 5 minutes.
 Close the flask by replacing the cork.
 Measure the mass of flask now and write it as m_4 .